 Nominees must work within an HEABC member facility (or facilities) and nominations must be for work done in service to or on behalf of an HEABC member employer either as a permanent or contract employee.
 This includes physicians and other medical and non-medical staff not directly employed by the HEABC member employer but working within their facility/facilities and providing care or support to people in the region.

-- 2014 Gold Apple :: Health Care Hero - Northen Health
+2014 Gold Apple - Health Care Hero: Northern Health

-For Top Innovation - Affiliate, Top Innovation - Health Authority, Collaborative Solutions, Workplace Health Innovation awards
+For Top Innovation: Affiliate/Health Authority, Collaborative Solutions and Workplace Health Innovation award

 For Health Care Hero awards